EADV Congress scientific programme

 Hall CPractical diagnostic and therapeutic algorithmsPractical diagnostic and therapeutic algorithmsGenetic diseasesNeutrophilic diseases

-Hall F1Contact eczemaChronic hand eczemaChronic UrticariaEADV-funded projects
+Hall F1Contact eczemaChronic hand eczemaChronic UrticariaEADV-funded projects and fellowships

 Hall F2Melanoma: Diagnostic techniquesMelanoma: TreatmentBasal cell carcinomaSquamous cell carcinoma